AMWA-TV/bcp-005-03/docs/NMOS-With-IPMX-PEP.md

 As indicated in [TR-10-13][], the enabling and disabling of privacy encryption in devices supporting the PEP technology is under the control of the device manufacturer.

-The IS-05 NMOS API MUST NOT allow to change the state (enabled or disabled) of privacy encryption.
+Devices MUST NOT allow changes to the state (enabled or disabled) of privacy encryption through the IS-05 NMOS API

 Refer to the "SDP Transport File Parameters / NMOS Transport Parameters" section of [TR-10-13][] for further details on how privacy encryption is enabled or disabled.